 What do you do to clean the beach?

 Every Wednesday morning (and in between) we collect plastic from the beach and get it recycled.
 Seasonal seaweed is part of the intact nature in East Africa; from December to April, it disappears.

 Can I walk around safely?

-Yes, any time of the day.
+Yes, any time of day.
 Sometimes the beach vendors offer their company, but it works as well without.
-In the village friendly walkers are welcome and even taking photos is rarely a problem.
+In the village friendly pedestrians are welcome and also taking photos is rarely a problem.
 Please wear more than the bathing dress, although there is no need to exaggerate the covering: the local Islam is very relaxed.